Recently, I was reflecting on how much love each person needs to really thrive, and it’s ALOT.

 - Heat a tiny pat of butter in a skillet until sizzling.
 Add about a third of a cup of batter to the skillet and cook until bubbles appear in the pancake and the bottom is golden brown.
 Turn the pancake and cook the other side until equally golden brown.

-- Enjoy with real maple syrup and chopped bananas on top.
+- Enjoy with real maple syrup.

 More Mother's Day Recipes